Wisconsin Bankers Foundation

 Asset Builders

-The statewide high school Finance and Investment Challenge Bowl competition was awarded $5,000 in 2024.
+The statewide high school Finance and Investment Challenge Bowl competition was awarded $5,000, marking WBF’s fifth year of support.
 WBF also partners to help recruit volunteers from the banking industry to serve as quizmasters, judges, and scorekeepers at the regional and state tournaments.
-This marks the fourth year of WBF’s support for the Challenge Bowl.

 Eastbrook Academy